Updates

 • Subscriptions or gift cards to popular streaming services, online marketplaces, tech stores, and learning platforms.

-Contact tech-niche suppliers, online retailers, and manufacturers for donations.
-Local businesses, especially home-based ventures, will also be willing to assemble a customized tech basket for your auction for exposure.
+Contact tech-niche suppliers, online retailers, and manufacturers to see if they can donate items.
+Local businesses, especially home-based ventures, will also be willing to assemble a customized basket of items for your auction for exposure.

 8. Personal Assistant for a Week